Weldhappy/Weldhappy/README.md

 Where can I find more information about Weld?
 You can find more information about Weld at the weldhappy.eth website. opensea.io/weldhappy

-The open secret?
+The Open secret?
 We all need help to get out of here.
+Have fun, Little Mouse. :) Enjoy Muse.ai Look to see beyond your whiskers.